davidrobin/nginx-brotli-modules/README.md

 - It starts to build the modules based on the source repo cloned.
 - It continues by downloading the Nginx source version of your Nginx server installed.
 - It actually builds the compliant Nginx Brotli modules.
-- Finally it moves the modules to the current active dolder & deletes the working folders.
+- Finally it moves the modules to the current active folder & deletes the working folders.